John Boorman

 Sir John Boorman CBE (/ˈbʊərmən/; born 18 January 1933) is a British filmmaker.
 He is best known for directing feature films such as Point Blank (1967), Hell in the Pacific (1968), Deliverance (1972), Zardoz (1974), Exorcist II: The Heretic (1977), Excalibur (1981), The Emerald Forest (1985), Hope and Glory (1987), The General (1998), The Tailor of Panama (2001) and Queen and Country (2014).

-Boorman has directed 22 films and received five Academy Award nominations, twice for Best Director (for Deliverance, and Hope and Glory).
+Boorman has directed 20 films and received five Academy Award nominations, twice for Best Director (for Deliverance, and Hope and Glory), two British Academy Film Award nominations and three Golden Globe Award nominations.
 He is also credited with creating the first Academy Award screeners to promote The Emerald Forest.
 In 2004, Boorman received the BAFTA Fellowship for lifetime achievement from the British Academy of Film and Television Arts.
-In January 2022, Boorman received a knighthood.
+In the 2022 New Year Honours, he received a knighthood from Queen Elizabeth II for services to film.

+Life and career

-Early life
+Early years and education

-Boorman was born in Shepperton, Middlesex, England, the son of pub landlord George Boorman and his wife Ivy (née Chapman).
-George Boorman was of Dutch parentage.
-He was educated at the Salesian School in Chertsey, Surrey.
+Boorman was born in Shepperton, Middlesex, England, the son of pub landlord George Boorman and his wife, Ivy (née Chapman), daughter of another pub owner in the East End of London.
+George Boorman was of Dutch parentage; he served as a captain in the British Indian Army during World War I, and later worked for the founder of Shell Oil.
+Boorman's paternal grandfather, an inventor, "made and lost several fortunes during his lifetime".
+Although not Roman Catholic, after failing the eleven-plus he was sent to be educated at the Salesian School in Chertsey, Surrey.

 Career

 Boorman was conscripted for military service and became a clerical instructor in the British Army.
-He did not serve in the Korean War, but once faced court-martial for "seducing a soldier from the course of his duty" by criticising the war to his trainees; this was abandoned when Boorman showed that The Times was the source of all his comments.
-After Army service he worked as a drycleaner and journalist in the late 1950s.
-He ran the newsrooms at Southern Television in Southampton and Dover before moving into television documentary filmmaking, eventually becoming head of the BBC's Bristol-based Documentary Unit.
-In 1963 he wrote and directed a documentary about professional football, "Six Days to Saturday" which focused on a week in the life of Swindon Town, who were then in England's second division.
+He did not serve in the Korean War, but once faced court-martial for "seducing a soldier from the course of his duty" by criticising the war to his trainees; this was abandoned when Boorman showed that The Times newspaper was the source of all his comments.
+After army service he worked as a drycleaner and journalist in the late 1950s.
+He ran the newsrooms at Southern Television in Southampton and Dover before moving into television documentary filmmaking, eventually becoming head of the BBC's Bristol-based documentary unit.
+In 1963 he wrote and directed a documentary about professional football, Six Days to Saturday, which focused on a week in the life of Swindon Town, a club in England's second division.

-Having caught the attention of a producer, David Deutsch, Boorman was offered the chance to direct a film aimed at repeating the success of A Hard Day's Night (directed by Richard Lester in 1964): Catch Us If You Can (1965) is about another pop group, the Dave Clark Five.
+Having caught the attention of a producer, David Deutsch, Boorman was offered the chance to direct a film aimed at repeating the success of Richard Lester's A Hard Day's Night (1964): Catch Us If You Can (1965) is about another pop group, the Dave Clark Five.
 While it was not as successful commercially as Lester's film was, it drew good reviews from distinguished critics such as Pauline Kael and Dilys Powell, and smoothed Boorman's way into the film industry.